gustavohabz/react-shopping-cart/README.md

 Project's page: https://www.theodinproject.com/lessons/node-path-react-new-shopping-cart

-A simple project built in react with the purpose of practicing concepts such as: hooks, routing, state management, global state management and use of "mui" library.
+A simple project built in react which simualtes a digital store where the user can add/remove items from the cart and redirect to the checkout page.
+Developed with the purpose of practicing concepts such as: hooks, routing, state management, API, global state management and use of "mui" library.

 # Technologies used:
 - React (Javascript) + Vite